Toric moment mappings and Riemannian structures: SO(6) coadjoint orbits

-For more details see \cite{GMMSRS,GMSSTV}.
-Actually these fibrations are \emph{symplectic} in the sense that their fibre $\pi^{-1}(p)=F$ is a symplectic manifold for which the transition mappings induce symplectomorphisms of $F$.
+The above fibrations are \emph{symplectic} in the sense that their fibre $\pi^{-1}(p)=F$ is a symplectic manifold for which the transition mappings induce symplectomorphisms of $F$.
 This is equivalent to a certain connection being flat \cite{GLSSFM}.
 More generally, for any compact Lie group $G$, we have: